cloudmesh-community/book/chapters/msg/graphql.md

 ### Django for GraphQL

+:o: i am confused, now we do this again?
-For the purpose of this example, we will use Django as python web framework.
-You can even use Flask in place of Django.

-Django is a very popular python web framework which already comes with a lot of boilerplate code.
+For the purpose of this example, we will use Django as Python web framework.
+Django is a popular Python web framework which already comes with a lot of boilerplate code.
 It is mature and has a very large community.
 It has inbuilt support for Object Relational Mapping which is based on Database Code-First approach.
 Please refer [@www-djangoproject] for more Django information.

 ### GraphQL server implementation :o: